 The following was first published in 2012, and updated in 2017.

-The answers to the problems we have are interspersed at specific intervals on this page, with the answer to the Too Big To Fail problem — call it the “the amended Fisher proposal” — placed at the end.
+The answers to the problems we have, are interspersed at various intervals on this page, with the answer to the Too Big To Fail problem — call it the “the Fisher proposal, as amended by Main Street Gov” — placed at the end towards the bottom of this page.
 But, first, there are some things you need to know.
 So let’s get to them…

 There’s a time-tested maxim out there, to sensing what might be coming down the pike: Extreme pessimism signals the likelihood of an economic upturn ahead.
 Extreme optimism signals the likelihood of an economic downturn ahead — it’s akin to the old market adage, observed like mantra by the most savvy of investors, which is: buy into a market when near-everyone thinks it’s dreadful, and sell into a market when near-everyone thinks it’s beautiful.